ballerina-platform/ballerina-dev-website/learn/guides/organize-ballerina-code.md

 ---
 layout: ballerina-organizing-code-left-nav-pages-swanlake
-title: Organizing Ballerina code
+title: Organize Ballerina code
 description: The sections below include information about packages, and how you can manage the growth of your source code.
 keywords: ballerina, programming language, ballerina packages, dependencies, importing modules
-permalink: /learn/organizing-ballerina-code/
+permalink: /learn/organize-ballerina-code/
-active: organizing-ballerina-code
+active: organize-ballerina-code
 intro: The sections below include information about packages, and how you can manage the growth of your source code.
 redirect_from:
 - /learn/user-guide/ballerina-packages/organizing-ballerina-code
 - /learn/user-guide/ballerina-packages/organizing-ballerina-code/
 - /learn/organizing-ballerina-code
+- /learn/organizing-ballerina-code/
 - /learn/user-guide/structuring-ballerina-code/
 - /learn/user-guide/structuring-ballerina-code
 - /learn/user-guide/ballerina-packages/
 - /learn/user-guide/ballerina-packages
+- /learn/organize-ballerina-code
 ---

 ## Package structure